poap0poap/Project2Final/Readme.txt

 We will include sorting of charcters based on Pride Points.
 We will also add more to riddles for a more in depth experience.

+Contains:
+Special tiles for each path
+Multiplayer (2-4)
+Boost based on advisor
+Same tile Constraint - if both player on same tile and not start/finish battle. flip coin winner +5 points, loser - 5 points\
+Factors that alter outcome - age change loss %wise

 Tile Information and Effects:
 Green - Grassland/Regular Tiles